-- 1. Find that the existing and continuing use and maintenance of the existing boat dock and access ramp is consistent with the common law Public Trust Doctrine; and - 2.
-Find that the existing and continuing use and maintenance of the cantilevered deck is not consistent with the Public Trust Doctrine, but the current use does not and is not anticipated to substantially interfere with Public Trust needs and values at this location for the approved term; and - 3.
-Find that issuing the proposed lease is in the best interests of the State.
+- 1. Find that the existing and, for a limited period, continuing use and maintenance of the existing boat dock and access ramp will not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine; and - 2.
+Find that the existing and, for a limited period, continuing use and maintenance of the existing cantilevered deck is not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and

+3. Find that issuing the proposed lease is in the best interests of the State.